Florham: Building Florham

 With 110 rooms, McKim, Mead & White designed what remains today as one of the ten largest houses in the United States.
 Florham's design was principally inspired by Sir Christopher Wren's late 17th-century expansion of Hampton Court Palace under King William III and Queen Mary II, evident especially in the house's lay-out, pillars, and contrasting stone and red brick.
 The furnishing of the house's interior, overseen mainly by Stanford White, included several Barberini tapestries, a Louis XV ballroom and several Renaissance fireplaces purchased from noble Italian homes.
 Another famous New Jerseyian, Thomas Edison, whose initial electrical projects were supported by the joint effort of Twombly and J.P.
 Morgan, personally designed the mansion's heating system and boiler in a tunnel system beneath the house.

-The estate also included vast greenhouses, including an orangery which still stands today as part of Fairleigh Dickinson's library, a dairy farm, stables, gatehouse and carriage house.
+The estate also included vast greenhouses, including an orangery which still stands today as part of Fairleigh Dickinson University's library, a dairy farm, stables, gatehouse and carriage house.
 The celebrated architect of New York's Central Park, Frederick Law Olmsted, was commissioned as the 'landscape architect' of the estate, designing the Italianate gardens that survive today.
 Olmsted also designed other Vanderbilt estates, including Biltmore.
 Setting the site of the mansion on a hill overlooking the Passaic Valley and Black Brook meadows, Olmsted told Twombly "You have a sweep of landscape to an infinitely remote and perspectively obscure background ... as much so as if you owned the state of New Jersey."